-Discover the enlightenment secrets of orthodox Buddhist masters, revealed for the first time in this mind-expanding autobiography.
-Learn how cannabis and other entheogens (substances that awaken the Divine within) can make sex a paranormal vehicle for understanding reality.
-This unforgettable account of full human potential will empower you to get the most out of life!
+Discover the enlightenment secrets of orthodox Buddhist masters, revealed for the first time in a mind-expanding autobiography.
+This insider’s memoir advocates using entheogens (substances that generate the divine within) in sex rituals to intimately understand the nature of reality.
+Not just an eye-opening introduction to both esoteric and historical Buddhism, it’s a juicy meditation manual crucial for our times.
+This fast-paced account of women and men’s full potential will empower you to get the most out of life!

 Mysterious Alex Walking